chipsalliance/caliptra-sw/runtime/README.md

   SHALL fail any calls to the DPE CertifyKey with format=X509 by PL1 callers.
   PL1 callers should use the CSR format instead.

-#### PAUSER privilege level active context limits

 PAUSER and Locality map 1:1.
 Consequently, only the single DPE Client associated with PL0 level, is authorized to invoke CertifyKey DPE command with format=x509.
-All other DPE Clients have instead restricted privileges associated to PL1 (as described in `PAUSER privilege levels`).
+All other DPE Clients have instead restricted privileges associated to PL1 (as described above).

+#### PAUSER privilege level active context limits

 Each active context in DPE is activated from either PL0 or PL1 through the InvokeDpe mailbox command calling the DeriveContext or InitializeContext DPE